 Based on the complexity of your wisdom tooth extraction and your comfort level, your dentist may use one of three types of anaesthesia.
 Sedation options include:

-- Local anaesthesia: Local anaesthesia numbs the tooth and the surrounding area where your dentist will work in.
+Local anaesthesia numbs the tooth and the surrounding area where your dentist will work in.
 As a result of the anaesthetic, there will be some pressure and movement but no pain.
 The patient also remains fully conscious during the entire procedure.

-- IV Sedation: An intravenous (IV) line is inserted into your arm to provide sedation anaesthesia.
+An intravenous (IV) line is inserted into your arm to provide sedation anaesthesia.
 You will feel drowsy but still able to talk during the wisdom teeth removal procedure.
 There will be no pain and little memory of the surgical procedure.

-- General anaesthesia: In some cases, you may be given general anaesthesia.
+In some cases, you may be given general anaesthesia.
 Your medication may be inhaled, or you may have an IV line in your arm.
 You’ll lose consciousness and the medical personnel will closely monitor your blood pressure, breathing, temperature, and fluid intake.
 You won’t feel any pain and won’t recall the procedure later.

 Making sure you get proper nutrition is very important after your wisdom teeth are removed.
 You should eat soft foods after surgery.
 Vitamins, minerals, and protein are also important for wound healing.